srobotta/moodle-database-presets/ch-place-names/README.md

 ## Installation

 After installing the preset you should probably also include the list of places from the [`dataset.csv`](dataset.csv) file and import this dataset.
-Note that the delimiter is the semicolon, that must be properly adjusted at the import page.
+The delimiter of the data is the semicolon, that must be properly adjusted at the import page.

 ## Credits